krbnite/krbnite.github.io/_in_progress/2019-04-16-More-on-Missing-Data.md

-2009: Graham: Annual Reviews of Psychology: [Missing Data Analysis: Making It Work in the Real World](https://www.personal.psu.edu/jxb14/M554/articles/Graham2009.pdf)
+# 2009: Graham: Annual Reviews of Psychology: [Missing Data Analysis: Making It Work in the Real World](https://www.personal.psu.edu/jxb14/M554/articles/Graham2009.pdf)

 "My aim here is to encourage researchers to use the missing data procedures that are already known to be good ones. ... much of the reluctance to adopt these procedures is related to the myths and misconceptions that continue to abound about the impact of missing data with and without using these procedures."

-Multiple imputation and maximum likelihood "are good procedures that are based on strong statistical traditions.
-They can certainly be improved on, but by how much?
-I would argue that using MI and ML procedures gets us at least 90% of the way to the hypothetical ideal..."

 "Sometimes the solutions are a bit ad hoc...but the solutions I present are known to have minimal harmful impact on **statistical inference**..."